iurnus/scripps_kaust_model_doc/wrf/install_WPS.rst

     (and some more options)
     Enter selection [1-51] :

-I select "17" for COMET and "37" for Shaheen.
+I select "1" for kala, "17" for EXPANSE, and "37" for Shaheen.

 Install
 -------